qiuyixuan/To-Do-App/README.md

 ### Extensions:
 #### 1. Add Black to correct style errors in our code automatically.
 We used the [Black](https://github.com/psf/black) formatter to reformat [app.py](src/app.py) and [test_app.py](src/test_app.py).

+#### 2. Add a calendar to our app, where each to-do item has a due date.